Shag (tobacco): Cultural references

+The fictional detective Sherlock Holmes frequently smokes large amounts of shag tobacco in pipe form while pondering the details of a case, leaving the air thick with smoke.

 In his song, 'Under Me Sensi' (released in the UK in 1984), Barrington Levy disabuses a police officer that he is not smoking marijuana by explaining that he only smokes cigarettes and "shag".

 Irish singer-songwriter Gavin Friday's 1995 album was titled Shag Tobacco.

 In the British sitcom Only Fools and Horses the character Uncle Albert claims to smoke his own recipe of "Navy shag and Dutch tobacco".